As an Amazon Associate I earn from qualifying purchases. Click for details.

-Someone who’s too eager to believe or who jumps at shadows can be a significant problem during an investigation.
+(Snarky skeptics aren’t the only problem.
+Watch out for the other extreme, too.
+For example, someone who’s too eager to believe or who jumps at shadows can be a significant problem during an investigation.)

-Be as respectful and polite with ghosts as you are with the living.
-Be compassionate.
+Mostly, be as respectful and polite with ghosts as you are with the living.

 That can be the difference between a successful ghost hunt and one that’s disappointing.